radanalyticsio/oshinko-cli/tools/README.md

 ## Service account

-The oshinko-rest-server uses an "oshinko" service account to perform openshift operations.
-This service account must be created and given the admin role in *each* project which will use the oshinko-rest-server, for example:
+The oshinko-rest image uses an "oshinko" service account to perform openshift operations.
+This service account must be created and given the admin role in *each* project which will use the oshinko-rest image, for example:

 Create a new project *myproject*: